 Music also improves cognitive skills, teaching even young children about patterns and sequencing, counting, body awareness, and memory.
 In one study, babies as young as 8 months old recognized snippets of a song two weeks after hearing the song.

-Music can also help babies and toddlers—who don’t have the language skills to express their emotions—describe how they’re feeling.
+Music can also help babies—who don’t have the language skills to express their emotions—describe how they’re feeling.
 In fact, in a 2008 study, even 5-month-old babies were able to differentiate between happy and sad music.

-To help your infant or toddler experience the powerful benefits of music, try some of these strategies:
+To help your baby experience the powerful benefits of music, try some of these strategies:

-- Play music when your child is experiencing stress—at naptime or bedtime, on your way to daycare or any time your baby needs help calming down.
+- Play music when your baby is experiencing stress—at naptime or bedtime, on your way to daycare or any time your baby needs help calming down.

 - Let your little one play with instruments—everything from maracas and tambourines to dry beans inside a tightly closed water bottle—will help show cause and effect (shaking the bottle causes it to make noise).